Analyzing Repeated Measures Data: ANOVA and Mixed Model Approaches

 In this module I’ll give a tutorial on how to restructure the data set from the Wide Format required for repeated measures ANOVA (with one row per subject) to the Long Format, (with one row per observation), as required by mixed model procedures.

 I’ll also show you how to graph your data, per person, so you can see what is going on.
 I have always found this absolutely indispensable in choosing an approach.
 But you can’t just use a regular means plot or scatter plot, because of the clustering of the data, so once again, I’ll show you just how to do it.

 Both the marginal and the mixed model use Maximum Likelihood Estimation, so we’ll do a quick review, then talk at length about measuring model fit.

 We’ll still use F tests, but our old friend R-squared disappears as a meaningful measure.
 In its place comes Deviance, and its Information Criteria buddies.

 They’re not so bad once you get used to them, and you’ll see how necessary they become when you are choosing a model later on.
 Not just which predictors to include, but whether to include various random effects.

 Module 4: The Marginal Model and the Repeated Statement

-The Marginal Model is not actually a mixed model–there are no random effects, although it is still run using the Repeated statement in the Mixed procedure.
+The Marginal Model is not actually a mixed model–there are no random effects, although it is usually run using mixed procedures.
+(The exception is R, which requires a different command.)